Auburn-to-Cool Trail Crossing Feasibility Study

 The ACT Crossing Feasibility Study is not a decision document or an environmental document.
 The feasibility study will provide information for State Parks to consider in assessing the cost, constructability and desirability of various crossing options.
-Any decision regarding a particular crossing option would need to be made in the General Plan/Interim Resource Management Plan (GP/IRMP) for the Auburn SRA.
-California State Parks and Reclamation are currently in the process of developing a new GP/IRMP.
-It is anticipated that this GP/IRMP planning process will be completed in late 2009.
-In addition to providing broad direction for a crossing option in the GP/IRMP, once a decision is made on a particular crossing option, project specific environmental analysis would need to be completed in compliance with CEQA and NEPA.
+Any decision to allow development of the ACT crossing would first be made at a conceptual level in the General Plan/Resource Management Plan (GP/IRMP) for the Auburn SRA.
+California State Parks and Reclamation are currently in the process of developing a new GP/RMP for Auburn SRA.
+It is anticipated that this GP/RMP planning process will be completed in 2018.
+In addition to providing broad direction for a crossing option in the GP/RMP, once a decision is made on a particular crossing option, project specific environmental analysis would need to be completed in compliance with CEQA and NEPA.

 If you have questions or comments regarding the ACT crossing Feasibility Study, please contact Jim Micheaels at (916) 988-0205 (ext 202) or email@example.com.